 According to the NIH, several age-associated factors could increase the risk of traffic accidents.
 These include:

 - Stiff joints and muscles – This can include arthritis.
 Arthritis can make using a car more difficult.
 The disease can slow reaction time by impeding the ability to turn the wheel quickly or look back.
 Braking safely can also be more challenging.

 - Poor eyesight – Eyesight can change and worsen as you age.
 It can become harder to see things away from your direct line of sight.
 Driving at night or glare from the sun can cause additional problems.

 - Poor hearing – Hearing issues may prevent senior citizens from hearing warnings on the road.
 Examples such as sirens from emergency vehicles or horns from other cars.
 When behind the wheel, adults must be able to hear and react immediately when they’re on the road.

 - Changes in attention and reaction time – As we age, our response times slow down a bit.
 We process information slower, and our reflexes aren’t as sharp.
 All of the signs, pedestrians, and cars can be overwhelming for an elder driver.

 - Medications – Some medications have side effects such as dizziness or drowsiness.
 These can impair driving ability and make it a risky proposition.

 Safety Tips: How Senior Drivers Can Be Safer On The Road

-- Enroll in a driving course – There are courses available geared towards elderly drivers.
+- Enroll in a driving course – There are courses available geared towards senior drivers.
 (It could also be a good way to meet others in your age group and make a few new friends!)